 Embarking on a cruise can have you feeling as though you are entering a strange foreign land with a whole new language to learn and decode.
 English is the onboard language used most often but the cruise ship terminology and lingo used can leave you unable to decipher what is being spoken about.

 Thankfully, there is an easy way to get your head around this foreign tongue.
-This quick guide with cruise tips will help you to find your way around these foreign terms and have you familiar with the lingo before you step aboard.
+This quick guide with on cruise lingo such as Bow vs. Stern and Aft vs. Forward will help you to find your way around these foreign terms and have you familiar with the lingo before you step aboard.
 Read on to navigate the language of the seven seas with confidence.

 Cruise Ship Terms

-Aft/Forward: The rear of a ship is called aft, while the front of the ship is referred to as forward.
+Aft and Forward: The aft of a ship is the rear, while the front of the ship is referred to as forward.

 Atrium: This is a multi-deck area of a cruise ship that is located in the central part of the ship, near to shops, cafes and elevators.
 The atrium can be of any length and varies from two to even ten decks in height.

 Bow vs. Stern: The very front of the ship is referred to as the bow.
 The bow has been designed for it to easily glide through water.
 The shape that a bow takes is determined by the type of boat or ship, the speed of the vessel and the type of water it needs to navigate.